kerel-fs/pytek/src/pytek/sphinx/source/index.rst

 ----------------

-To get started, try the :doc:`README`, or for complete documentation, check out the :doc:`pytek` documentation page.
+To get started, try the :doc:`README`, or for complete documentation, check out the :doc:`pytek` API documentation page.

 Documentation Contents: